This post is dedicated to Doggy Dan's 5 Golden Rules of Dog Training.

-The 5 golden rules are simple:-
+The 5 rules are discussed below:

 Who controls the food?

-- Who will take care of any danger?
+Who will take care of any danger?

 When you're away from your dog, who is the pack leader?

 Who walks who?

 To access the health and relationship with your dogs, these are the 5 key points you have to ask yourself.